Superfly (band): 2015: White

 After the digital release of "White Light" in January 2015, it was announced that Superfly's 5th studio album, White, would be released on May 27, 2015.

 2017: 10th Anniversary Love, Peace & Fire

 In April 2017, Superfly released the 10th Anniversary 3-CD greatest hits set Love, Peace, and Fire, which contained 39 songs selected from 127 tunes by fan voting.
 A condensed single-disc edition was released in December 2017, with an orchestral version of "Ai wo Komete Hanataba wo".

+2019

+In June 2019, Superfly released the single "Ambitious", which included the song "覚醒", used in the 2019 Studio Trigger animated feature Promare.

 2020: 0

 In January 2020, Superfly's sixth album 0 was released, which included "Ambitious", the theme song for the TBS drama Watashi, Teiji de Kaerimasu.
 The album's limited edition also included a Blu-ray of selected songs from "Superfly Arena Tour 2019 '0'", filmed on October 27, 2019, at Saitama Super Arena.

 2021–2024: Transfer to Universal Sigma, Heat Wave

 In April 2021, Universal Music Japan announced Superfly would transfer from Warner Music Japan to Universal Sigma.
 The first single under the label, "Voice", was released in April 2022.
 Superfly's second single "Dynamite" was released in May 2022.
 In July 2022, it was announced Superfly's song "Presence" would serve as the opening theme for Aoashi.
 In August 2022, a remix of "Dynamite" by R3hab was released.
 In November 2022, Warner Japan released a live performance greatest hits album, 15th Anniversary Live Best.
 The live album includes Superfly's performances from their major tours while under Warner.

 In December 2022, Superfly released the song "Farewell".
 In March 2023, Superfly's seventh studio album, Heat Wave, was announced for release in May 2023.

 The Japanese dub of Elemental features a new version of their song "Yasashii Kimochide" as the ending theme.